MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 ## Part 1 - Create our first ARM template

-1) Now, create your Deployment folder
+1) Now, create your deployment folder.

 Under your solution folder, add a new folder `Deployment`.
 This is where all your deployment scripts will be located.